Collaborative Consulting & Projects

 PR & Communications Strategies for Artists

-I also enjoy moderating panels on these topics, and have moderated for Giant Steps, Generation Now Leadership Visit, Springboard for the Arts, Tarnish & Gold and more.
+I also enjoy moderating panels on these topics, and have moderated for Americans for the Arts, Giant Steps, Generation Now Leadership Visit, Springboard for the Arts, Tarnish & Gold and more.
 As always, if there is something that you're looking for, I'm game - if I can't do it for you, I hope I know someone who would be able to, so be in touch.

 Select Collaborative/Consulting Projects

 Creative Exchange is a key part of my work at Springboard for the Arts.
-Launched in March 2014, Creative Exchange is partnership between Springboard, Issue Media Group in Detroit and the Knight Foundation, developed as a national storytelling and resource sharing platform for artists and communities.
+Launched in March 2014, Creative Exchange is a national storytelling and resource sharing platform for artists and communities.
 We highlight the work of artists, their creativity and their projects which bring communities together.
 We also host toolkits and discussion resources which can be used by artists, community planners, local governments and others to find new ways to connect to artists and spark change.
 Creative Exchange is motivated by the philosophy that local communities already hold the resources to address their own issues, that artists are vital contributors to their community, and that if we work together and share ideas, we can all do better.

 Crown & Sparrow

 Crown & Sparrow is a project about artists helping artists, telling great stories and making cool stuff happen.
 Fort Wilson Riot was Crown & Sparrow's first client in 2010 and since then, Crown & Sparrow has run press campaigns and worked on media strategy with artists like Chastity Brown, The Ericksons, Joey Ryan & the Inks and more.
 Focusing on working well and working collaboratively, the storytelling and work has led to plenty of local coverage, Daytrotter sessions, NPR features and packed shows, which is exhilarating to see and be a part of.